xLinkOut/telegram-udf-autoit/README.md

 _09/01/2016_ - v2.0 - cURL no more needed, functions now use http api; fix minor bugs.

 ### Credits:
-Thanks to dragana-r (trancexx on AutoIT Forum) for WinHttp UDF:
+Thanks to dragana-r (trancexx on AutoIt Forum) for WinHttp UDF:
 	https://www.autoitscript.com/forum/topic/84133-winhttp-functions/
 	https://github.com/dragana-r/autoit-winhttp

 ### Legal:
 **License: GPL v3.0 ©** : Feel free to use this code and adapt it to your software; just mention this page if you share your software (free or paid).
-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Telegram and/or AutoIT or any of its affiliates or subsidiaries.
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Telegram and/or AutoIt or any of its affiliates or subsidiaries.
 This is independent and unofficial.
 Use at your own risk.

 ### About:
 If you want to donate for support my (future) works, use this: https://www.paypal.me/LCirillo